Haskeeb265/obsidian-vault/1 - Rough Notes/Async Programming.md

 	- When the await is finished, mark the task as ready again
 	- Repeat

+Here's how event loop works:
+1. A future is created
+2. The selector tells the event loop to lookout for the future (giving it an FD)

 Asyncio helps us achieve concurrency.
 Not parallelism